BONSAMURAIS/EXIOBASE-conversion-software/README.md

 ```
 -->

+## Contributing
+All contributions to the scripts should be via pull request.
+Please do not edit this package directly!

+# Choice to use the hybrid tables of EXIOBASE

 ## Versions of Exiobase currently available
-On [exiobase.eu](https://www.exiobase.eu/index.php/component/users/?view=login&return=aHR0cHM6Ly93d3cuZXhpb2Jhc2UuZXUvaW5kZXgucGhwL2RhdGEtZG93bmxvYWQvZXhpb2Jhc2UzaHliLzEyNS1leGlvYmFzZS0zLTMtMTctaHN1dC0yMDExL2ZpbGU=&Itemid=251) there are monetary and hybrid tables.
+There are monetary and hybrid tables published on [exiobase.eu](https://www.exiobase.eu/index.php/component/users/?view=login&return=aHR0cHM6Ly93d3cuZXhpb2Jhc2UuZXUvaW5kZXgucGhwL2RhdGEtZG93bmxvYWQvZXhpb2Jhc2UzaHliLzEyNS1leGlvYmFzZS0zLTMtMTctaHN1dC0yMDExL2ZpbGU=&Itemid=251) .

 ### Monetary tables v3.4

-Currently only Monetary Input-Otput tables (MIOTs) are uploaded on the website.
+The Monetary Input-Otput tables (MIOTs) are calculated for the years 1995-2011.
 There are two types of tables:

 - Product by product (200x200) x 49 countries/ROW regions
 - Industry by industry (163*163 ) x 49 countries//ROW regions

-The tables are calculated for the years 1995-2011.
-The assumption used for the construction of the MIOTs is the industry technology assumption.
+The MIOTs were constructed using the industry technology assumption.

 ### Hybrid tables v3.3.17

-The hybrid dataset includes HybriSupply and Use tables (HSUTs) and Hybrid Input-Output tables (HIOTs).
-The latter is determined using the by-product technology assumption.
+The hybrid dataset includes Hybrid Supply and Use tables (HSUTs) and Hybrid Input-Output tables (HIOTs).
 The tables are just for the year 2011.
+The HIOT was constructed using the by-product technology assumption.

 ## Differences between the two tables